Ynjxsjmh/gitbook-plugin-bottom-navigation/README.md

 }
 ```

-You can customize the hovered color with following properties:
+You can customize the hovered color with following properties (all properties are listed in `packages.json`):

 ```json
 {